 ACME Center Structure

-The mission of the ACME POCT is to assist and enable inventors and clinicians at a national level who have developed or are developing microsystems based POC technologies to define their clinical needs, conduct clinical validation, and refine their technology with the objective of accelerating the path to translation and clinical adoption.
+The mission of the ACME POCT is to assist and enable inventors and clinicians at a national level who have developed or are developing microsystems based point-of-care technologies to define their clinical needs, conduct clinical validation, and refine their technology with the objective of accelerating the path to translation and clinical adoption.
 Our Center is comprised of 4 cores designed to accomplish this mission:

 Core 1 - Administrative Core